 4. It became tradition

 Just because there are more east-facing graves doesn't mean that it's conventional.
-However, most people will simply adopt is practiced by the majority.
+However, most people will simply adopt what is practiced by the majority.
 Conformity is part of human nature, after all.
 Even those who are non-religious who prefer burial over cremation will typically end up burying their dead facing the east.

 These days, cemetery regulations tend to play a vital role in the position burial plots are set up and the east-facing position has become tradition in much of the Western world.
 Just because it’s the norm, however, doesn’t mean that facing east is the standard or should be followed should personal reasons determine a different positioning.